reimandlab/ActivePathways/README.md

 ## Colour the nodes of the network to visualise supporting omics datasets

-To color nodes in the network (i.e., molecular pathways, biological processes) according to the omics datasets supporting the enrichments, the third file `enrichmentMap__subgroups.txt` needs to be imported to Cytoscape directly.
-To import the file, activate the menu option *File -> Import -> Table from File* and select the file `enrichmentMap__subgroups.txt`.
+The third file `enrichmentMap__subgroups.txt` needs to be imported to Cytoscape directly in order to color nodes (i.e. terms) according to their source omics datasets.
+To import the file, select the menu option *File -> Import -> Table from File* and select the file `enrichmentMap__subgroups.txt`.
 In the following dialogue, select *To a Network Collection* in the dropdown menu *Where to Import Table Data*.
 Click OK to proceed.

 ![](https://github.com/reimandlab/ActivePathways/blob/master/vignettes/ImportStep_V2.png)

-Next, Cytoscape needs to use the imported information to color nodes using a pie chart visualisation.
+Cytoscape uses the imported information to color nodes like a pie chart.
 To enable this click the Style tab in the left control panel and select the Image/Chart1 Property in a series of dropdown menus (*Properties -> Paint -> Custom Paint 1 -> Image/Chart 1*).

 ![](https://github.com/reimandlab/ActivePathways/blob/master/vignettes/PropertiesDropDown2_V2.png)